shamilnn/CA-Core/src/pagecontent/profile-observation-notes.md

 ## Code
 The Observation.code element describes what was observed.
 Sometimes this is called the observation "name".

-FHIR standard recommended pattern is to utilize a LOINC code.
-For use in a Canadian context the [pan-Canadian LOINC Observation Code Database (pCLOCD)](https://infocentral.infoway-inforoute.ca/en/standards/canadian/pclocd-loinc) is recommended instead.
+The [pan-Canadian LOINC Observation Code Database (pCLOCD)](https://infocentral.infoway-inforoute.ca/en/standards/canadian/pclocd-loinc) is recommended for use in a Canadian context.
+Code System URI is https://fhir.infoway-inforoute.ca/CodeSystem/pCLOCD

 ## value[x] and dataAbsentReason
 At its core, Observation uses a name-value pair to code data.
 However, when the value for the actual observation is not know, i.e., _Observation.value[x]_ is missed, the _Observation.dataAbsentReason_ SHALL be present and provide a reason why the expected value is missing.